You will need to know how to create Paymaster accounts as a requirement for this article:

 In the video you can observe an open bill with items on the right-hand side; this is due to the Travel Agency contract set up (see button below)

 So now let’s move this bill to a paymaster.
-Select move to another customer and search for the PAYMASTER
+Select the bill items, click on Move selected items and search for the PAYMASTER needed:

 As we can see the charges have disappeared from the guest’s billing screen.